chexum/notmuch/doc/man1/notmuch.rst

 	configuration file specified by ${NOTMUCH\_CONFIG}.

     ``--db-revision=UUID``
-       Enforce that the database revision is UUID.
+       Enforce that the database revision is UUID;
+       exit with an error if it is not.
 This is useful to detect rollover in modification counts on messages.
 You can find this UUID in the first column of output from ``notmuch count --output=modifications``